- 3-Minute Article

 - Jun 15, 2019

-3 Smart Strategies for Reducing Your Retirement Income Taxes
+3 Smart Strategies for Helping to Reduce Your Retirement Income Taxes

-Learn how to navigate taxes in retirement and keep more of your savings for yourself.
+Learn how to navigate taxes in retirement and help keep more of your savings intact.

-- How do I calculate my required minimum distributions (RMD)?
+- How do I calculate my required minimum distributions (RMDs)?

-2. Think about when to Tap Into Your Retirement Accounts to Help Minimize Your RMD
+2. When to Tap Into Your Retirement Accounts to Help Minimize Your RMD

-The IRS requires you to withdraw from qualified retirement accounts after age 72.1 The amount of your RMD is calculated based on your life expectancy and takes into consideration all of your tax-deferred retirement accounts, including 401(k)s, 403(b)s, 457(b)s, traditional IRAs, and SEP IRAs.
-RMD is taxed as ordinary income – any money you receive that’s not a gain on an investment – according to your tax bracket.
+The IRS requires you to withdraw from qualified retirement accounts after age 73.1 The amount of your required minimum distribution (RMD) is calculated based on your life expectancy and takes into consideration all of your tax-deferred retirement accounts, including 401(k)s, 403(b)s, 457(b)s, traditional IRAs, and SEP IRAs.
+Your RMD is taxed as ordinary income (any money you receive that’s not a gain on an investment) according to your tax bracket.
 For some people, their tax bracket goes down due to lower income in retirement.
 For others, however, it remains level or even increases.
 Talk with a financial professional to determine the timing that works best for you and your situation.